Category: The Busts

 Bronze edition: 20 | Height: 34″

 “On the 5th of July, 1645, the Iroquois reappeared at Three Rivers (Quebec), bringing with them two men of renown, ambassadors of the Mohawk Nation.
 The chief of the Iroquois was Kiosaeton of impressive size and symmetry.
-Standing erect in the prow of the French sailboat that had …
+Standing erect in the prow of the French sailboat …

 Continue reading